swhid/specification/Chapters/5_Core_identifiers.md

 A “snapshot” of a given software origin records all entry points found there and where each of them was pointing at the time.
 For example, a snapshot object might track the commit where the master branch was pointing to at any given time, as well as the most recent release of a given package in the stable suite of a FOSS distribution.

 Practically, a snapshot is a list of named branches pointing at objects of any of the known types (content, directory, revision, release or snapshot).
-A branch can also be an alias to another (named) branch, (FIXME?) for instance the default `"HEAD"` branch can point at another, more specific, `"refs/heads/main"` branch.
+A branch can also be an alias to another (named) branch, for instance the default `"HEAD"` branch can point at another, more specific, `"refs/heads/main"` branch.

 To compute the intrinsic identifier of a snapshot, one must first compute the intrinsic identifier of all objects referenced by the snapshot.